MichaelsPlayground/DesfireToolsForAndroidSdk33Adv4/README.md

 - AES 2 R: should be used as key for "Read" access
 - AES 3 W: should be used as key for "Write" access

+### start fragment ("scan DESFIRE EV1 tag")

+This is the starting point for all activites with a DESFire EV1/EV2/EV3 card. **This app does not work on DESFire light tags.**

+When a DESFire EVx tag is found the app changes to the Application List fragment

+### application list fragment

 ## The original description follows...